unic/discoverswiss.infocenter/docs/Api/DefaultApi.md

 Type Tree

-Get the full detailed information of a Type tree.
+Get the full detailed information of an Type tree.

 ### Example
 ```php